-Notes Receivable from Participants
+Notes Receivable From Participants

 Notes receivable from participants represent participant loans that are recorded at their unpaid principal balance, plus any accrued but unpaid interest.
-Interest income on notes receivable from participants is recorded when it is earned and is reported within interest and dividends on the statement of changes in net assets.
-No allowance for credit losses has been recorded as of December 31, 2011 or 2010.
+Interest income on notes receivable from participants is recorded when it is earned and is reported within interest and dividends on the statement of changes in net assets available for benefits.
+No allowance for credit losses has been recorded as of December 31, 2012 or 2011.
 If a participant ceases to make loan repayments and the plan administrator deems the participant loan to be a distribution, the participant loan balance is reduced and a benefit payment is recorded.